Command: cluster admin

 Required Flags

-• -cmd - (Required if initiating a new command) The ID of one of the available admintools commands to run.
-This will run for a period of time (see -timeout) or til completion if sooner.
+) or til completion if sooner.
 If it times out the command will provide a status-id that can be used to look up the status of the running command.
-Cannot be used with -status-id
+Cannot be used with-status-id

-• -status-id - (Required if checking on running command) If the command is long running, this id is returned, and the command can be run again to use this id to check on the status of the remote running command.
-Cannot be used with -cmd
+- (Required if checking on running command) If the command is long running, this id is returned, and the command can be run again to use this id to check on the status of the remote running command.
+Cannot be used with-cmd

-• -cluster-id - The cluster ID where commands will be executed.
+- The cluster ID where commands will be executed.-environment-id

 Note: If the environment has not been configured or set via environment variables, global flags are also required.